Teresa Lyons, M.Ed.

 Teresa became a Board Certified Behavior Analyst (BCBA) in 2012 after completing coursework through the Florida Institute of Technology.
 She received her Masters of Education from Lynchburg College with an emphasis in Special Education.
 Teresa received her undergraduate degree in Elementary and Special Education from St. Joseph’s College in Patchogue, NY.

 Teresa comes to VCU-ACE with more than 18 years experience working with students with disabilities starting in the field as a paraprofessional in an ECSE program in NY to classroom teacher to autism specialist to technical assistance provider.
 Prior to joining VCU-ACE, Teresa worked with the VDOE Training and Technical Assistance Center at Virginia Tech.
-Teresa supported school divisions in the use of evidence-based practices in autism spectrum disorders and in the use of assistive technology for students with disabilities.
+Teresa supported school divisions in the use of evidence-based practices in autism spectrum disorder and in the use of assistive technology for students with disabilities.
 Particular emphasis was placed on the development of autism and assistive technology teams, individual student and classroom consultations, professional development, as well as participation in the VDOE Autism State-Directed Project activities.
-Teresa also worked with a division in SW Virginia in the implementation of evidence-based practices through a collaborative grant with the National Professional Development Center on Autism Spectrum Disorders out of the FPG Child Development Institute at the University of North Carolina at Chapel Hill.
+Teresa also worked with a division in SW Virginia in the implementation of evidence-based practices through a collaborative grant with the National Professional Development Center on Autism Spectrum Disorder out of the FPG Child Development Institute at the University of North Carolina at Chapel Hill.

-Prior to providing technical assistance to school divisions, Teresa worked as an Early Childhood Special Education classroom teacher and as a K-5 classroom teacher for students with autism spectrum disorders in Roanoke City Schools.
+Prior to providing technical assistance to school divisions, Teresa worked as an Early Childhood Special Education classroom teacher and as a K-5 classroom teacher for students with autism spectrum disorder in Roanoke City Schools.
 Teresa followed up her classroom experience as an Autism/Inclusion Specialist with the Roanoke County school system and within the regional program serving 5 additional school divisions in the Roanoke area.